embEDUx/documentation/src/usage/flashtool.md

 : |
 ```

+You can change these settings by calling the comand:

+> `flashtool config`

+The tool will ask for each setting if you want to change the value or not.

 ### Get recipes from git server

 **Recipes** are *yaml* configuration files, which declares how to deploy a
-system on a hardware (e.g. Raspberry Pi).
-If you want to write a new recipe for
+system on a hardware (e.g. Raspberry Pi) and how to setup the hardware.
+If
-a hardware please read [How to write a recipe
+you want to write a new recipe for a hardware please read [How to write a recipe
 file](#How_to_write_a_recipe_file).

 On the gitlab server **git@apu.in.htwg-konstanz.de:labworks-embEDUx/flashtool_config.git**